 All non-domestic properties are generally revalued every five years by the Valuation Office Agency.
-The next revaluation will take place on 1 April 2017
+However, the next revaluation will not take place on 1 April 2017 and as yet a new date is to be confirmed.

 What is the Rateable Value?